Hierarchical community structure in networks: Introduction

-Here, we lay the foundations for making similar theoretical advances for the detection of hierarchical communities.
-We first provide a definition of hierarchical communities by introducing the concept of stochastic externally equitable partitions and drawing a connection to the popular stochastic block model and various node equivalence classes.
-Second, we discuss specific challenges that pertain to the detection of hierarchical communities with a specific focus on identifiability issues, which demonstrate that even well-defined hierarchies do not have a unique representation.
+In this work, we propose a number of important theoretical advances for the detection of hierarchical communities.
+We first provide a definition of hierarchical communities by introducing the concept of stochastic externally equitable partitions and drawing a connection to the popular stochastic block model and various node equivalence classes (Section~\ref{sec:hier_def}).
+Second, we discuss specific challenges that pertain to the detection of hierarchical communities with a specific focus on identifiability issues, which demonstrate that even well-defined hierarchies do not have a unique representation (Section~\ref{sec:ambiguous_hier}).
 Then we turn our attention to the spectral properties of networks with planted hierarchical structures.
-Using these spectral properties, we develop an efficient method for detecting if a hierarchy of communities exists and identifying the hierarchy when it is present.
-We conclude with a discussion of possible extensions of our work, including theoretical consideration and extensions to other type of network models such as hierarchical versions of the degree corrected stochastic blockmodel~\cite{dasgupta2004spectral,Karrer2011}.
+Using these spectral properties, we develop an efficient method for detecting if a hierarchy of communities exists and identifying a hierarchy when it is present (Section~\ref{sec:hier_via_spectral_methods}).
+We conduct numerical experiments that demonstrate the efficacy of our approach on synthetic networks (Section~\ref{sec:num_experiments}) and real-world networks (Section~\ref{sec:real_experiments}).
+Finally we conclude with a discussion of possible extensions of our work, including theoretical consideration and extensions to other type of network models.